-In vitro fertilisation (IVF) is a well-established technique for creating embryos by fertilizing the egg with the sperm in a laboratory.
-The resulting embryo(s) can then be transferred to the woman’s uterus.
-The fertilisation process can be carried out using a conventional IVF technique or by intracytoplasmic sperm injection (ICSI).
+In vitro fertilisation (IVF) is a well-established assisted reproduction treatment in which an egg is fertilised by sperm within a laboratory to create an embryo.
+The resulting embryo(s) can then be transferred back into the woman’s uterus where it can implant.
+Within the laboratory, the fertilisation process can be carried out using a conventional IVF technique or by intracytoplasmic sperm injection (ICSI).

-In vitro fertilisation using semen from the couple is recommended for:
+In vitro fertilisation using semen from a male partner is recommended for: